namdarine/TIF_Chicago_Project/Documentation/Background.md

 ### PCA
 PCA is a statistical approach for dimensionality reduction.
-It is based on the concept of changing the original variables into a new set of variables known as principle components.
-These components are linear combinations of the original variables, selected to capture as much volatility in the data as feasible.
+It changes the original variables into a new variables (Principle components).
+These priniciple components are linear combinations of the original variables, selected to capture as much volatility in the data as feasible.

 Let the Covariance matrix  $X$ be $\ n \times p $.